 We’ve listed below some solutions that will help you fix the reboot loop on Windows 10.

-When you want to fix endless reboot loop after Windows 10 update, the first thing you should do is disable the automatic restart feature.
+When you want to fix an endless reboot loop after a Windows 10 update, the first thing you should do is disable the automatic restart feature.
 This will allow you to temporarily stop the computer from restarting.

 This way, you can efficiently try the other methods to resolve the problem permanently.
 Here are the steps: